© TravelNest 2022 - All rights reserved

 In some countries e.g. Spain, France and Portugal, a license is legally required before a property can be used as a short-term vacation rental.

-A furnished apartment, house or villa that can be booked by guests and stayed in on a temporary basis for the purpose of leisure or business travel.
+A furnished apartment, house or accommodation that can be booked by guests and stayed in on a temporary basis for the purpose of leisure or business travel.

 The process of running a vacation rental business, attracting bookings and managing day-to-day operational tasks such as cleaning, changeovers and maintenance.